 Under most jurisdictions, any report, be it true or false, that’s likely to incite violent, can be censored.
 Truth has nothing to do with it.
 And whether it rationally should incite violent has less to do with it still.
 For example, Holocaust denial is just a “So-what?”
 But not unlike the Supreme Court of Canada’s ruling in Butler (1992) regarding pornography – where the court ruled that the mere suggestion of justified inequality is actionable under the Charter of Rights and Freedom’s section 1 override clause – many courts in the West have ruled likewise with respect to Holocaust denial.

-Note that these courts do not rule that Holocaust denial is false.
+Note that these courts did not rule that Holocaust denial is false.
 That line of argument was rejected by the Supreme Court when it threw out what was, until it’s ruling in Zundel (1992), s.
 181 of the Criminal Code, Canada’s false information law.
 So what’s actionable is not, as the bromide would have it, misinformation, but rather a threat to social peace.
 Or in some cases, just a threat to social compleasance.

 As a good Hobbesian I’m in no position to oppose, at least in principle, governmental interference with threats to social compleasance.
 (I just wish it would ban country and western music and haggis.)
 But in acknowledging that there are grounds for censorship other than the bromide, I’m not saying the bromide can’t be a stand-alone justification for freedom of the press.
 I’m just insisting that where it stands alone, it has to stand on its own two feet.
 A reporter or interviewer who almost invariably gets it wrong – either intentionally or because she’s just too stupid to listen carefully – is not entitled to a press pass.